swarmcom/rfc/blf.md

 Admin GUI setting to anchor SIP signalling and media.
 SIPX-0000

+Configuration for sipXproxy to route calls through FreeSWITCH.

+Admin GUI setting for sipXproxy to route calls through FreeSWITCH.

 Option for SSS to get call state from FreeSWITCH.
 SIP-0000

 Admin GUI setting for SSS to get call state from FreeSWITCH.
 SIPX-0000